Nomination of the candidates

 - competent in English

 The next board elections take place in Berlin at the EAPC World Congress in May 2019.
-For more information contact: email@example.com
+The closing date for nominess (new nominees and nominees for re-election to the EAPC Board) is 31st January.
+For more information contact: firstname.lastname@example.org